What is Available?

 COCC Foundation Scholarship

 If you have suddenly encountered unanticipated expenses related to your education The Turner Fund may be able to help!
 This new fund has been established by the COCC Foundation to help students with short term emergency expenses.
-Not available at this time
+Application is available.

-Honor scholarships are awarded on the basis of academic excellence to the highest-ranking seniors graduating from in-district high schools.
-Read More
+Merit scholarships are awarded on the basis of academic excellence to the highest-ranking seniors graduating from in-district high schools.
+Application is now available.

 The Federal Work-Study Program provides jobs for undergraduate and graduate students with financial need, allowing then to earn money to help pay education expenses.
 We encourage community service work and work related to each student's course of study.
 Read More

-Student who believe they may be eligible for veteran's benefits (such as a veteran, a widow or a dependent of a disabled veteran) should contact the Veterans Coordinator.
+Students who believe they may be eligible for veteran's benefits (such as a veteran, a widow or a dependent of a disabled veteran) should contact the Veterans Certifying Official.
 Read More

 Financial aid is awarded to students to assist in paying for tuition, books, transportation and living expenses while they are working on their certificate or degree.
 Financial aid is also available for a study abroad programs approved for credit at COCC.
 Selection Criteria: Federal aid awards are based on calculated financial need.
 Aid is awarded in the following order: 1) grants; 2) scholarships; 3) work study; 4) loan programs.
 Limitations apply and all of your costs may not be covered.